How to Apply for Medicaid in New Mexico

 A New Mexico application for Medicaid will require a significant amount of personal information in order to be reviewed for eligibility.
 However, there are some types of personal information that will not be necessary to apply.
 For instance, applying for Medicaid benefits focuses on the entire household of an applicant and the petitioning family members who need health insurance within the household.
 If there is an unmarried partner within the household who does not need NM Medicaid benefits, then information about him or her will not be required.
 In addition, if that unmarried partner has dependents who do not need to apply for Medicaid, then their information will also not be required.
 This can also be applied to parents or family members living inside the domicile who file their taxes separately from the applicant.
 Their personal information will not be needed for the applicant to apply for Medicaid coverage.

-Steps to Take After a Medicaid Application Denial in New Mexico
+Learn the Steps to Take After a Medicaid Application Denial in New Mexico

 A Medicaid application form in New Mexico will be reviewed and approved or denied within 45 calendar days it was submitted.
 If an applicant disagrees with a Medicaid application denial, they have the option to request an appeal.
 The NM application for Medicaid appeal involves a fair hearing to review the information regarding the decision.
 An applicant can either request a fair hearing in person, or by telephone 1-800-432-6217 within 90 days of the denial notice being sent.
 An appeal request can also be mailed to HSD Hearing’s Bureau at PO Box 2348 Santa Fe, NM 87504.